jsdealy/latin/miscellae/guideToLatinConversation.md

 oblitum, oblinere, to
 anoint.

-Obllnio, oblinivi, ob-
-linire, to lay over, to erase.
+Obllnio, oblinivi, oblinire, to lay over, to erase.

 Obliviscor, oblltus
 sum, oblivisci, to forget.

-Obsideo, obsedi, ob-
-sessum, obsidere, to be-
+Obsideo, obsedi, obsessum, obsidere, to besiege.
-siege.

-Obsoleo, obsolevi, ob-
-soletum, obsolere and
-obsolescere, to be obso-
+Obsoleo, obsolevi, obsoletum, obsolere and obsolescere, to be obsolete.
-lete.

-Occtdo, occului, oc-
-cultum, occulere, to hide.
+Occtdo, occului, occultum, occulere, to hide.

 Oleo, olui, olere, to
 spread an odor.

-Operio, operui, oper-
-tum, operire, to cover.
+Operio, operui, opertum, operire, to cover.

-Ordior, orsus sum, or-
+Ordior, orsus sum, ordiri, to begin.
-diri, to begin.

 Orior, ortus sum,